sparrowzoo/flink/README.md

 git clone https://github.com/apache/flink.git
 cd flink
-mvn clean package -DskipTests # this will take up to 10 minutes
+mvn clean package -DskipTests # this will take up to 10 minutes This instructs Maven (mvn) to first remove all existing builds (clean) and then create a new Flink binary (install).

+To speed up the build you can skip tests, QA plugins, and JavaDocs:

+mvn clean install -DskipTests -Dfast
 ```

 Flink is now installed in `build-target`.